-Professor Rollins began his career in teaching at Charleston Southern University as an adjunct professor for the School of Business in 1991.
-He became a full-time Mathematics instructor in 1993 for the School of Business.
+Professor Rollins began his career in teaching at Charleston Southern University as an adjunct professor for the College of Business in 1991.
+He became a full-time Mathematics instructor in 1993 for the College of Business.
 In 1994 he transferred to the Mathematics department and was promoted to Assistant Professor this year.
 He holds an M.B.A. from Charleston Southern University, an M.A.
 Ed. in Mathematics from The Citadel, and a B.S., Mathematics/Economics from the College of Charleston.

 Professor Rollins admits that it was not always his desire to teach.
 One of the biggest influences on his career decision was his stint in the Navy.
 Although he admits to not liking certain aspects of Navy life (being cooped up in a submarine for months), he acknowledges that part of the experience was influential in later deciding to become an instructor.
 For two of his six years in the Navy he was a Nuclear Propulsion Plant Instructor.
 After earning his B.S. in Applied Mathematics in Economics, he decided to teach.
 Although he had not intended on using this degree for that purpose, he realized that teaching is what he really wanted to pursue.